Contributor Roles Taxonomy

-The Contributor Roles Taxonomy, commonly known as CRediT, is a controlled vocabulary of types of contributions to a research project developed by the Consortia Advancing Standards in Research Administration Information (CASRAI).
-CRediT is commonly used by scientific journals to provide an indication of what each contributor to a project did.
-The CRediT standard includes machine-readable metadata.
+The Contributor Roles Taxonomy, commonly known as CRediT, is a controlled vocabulary of 14 distinct types of contributions to a scholarly research project.
+CRediT is commonly used by scientific journals to indicate what each author of a research article did.

 Overview

-The Contributor Role Taxonomy (CRediT) is a standardized list of 14 different ways that people contribute to research projects, created and maintained by CASRAI.
-For scientific journals and other venues that use CRediT, it provides a way for the researchers associated with a project to indicate their role in the project.
-CASRAI provides an interactive CRediT Taxonomy Explorer that allows users to explore all 14 contributor roles in detail.
+The Contributor Roles Taxonomy (CRediT) is a standardized list of 14 different ways that people contribute to research projects.
+For scientific journals and other venues that use CRediT, it provides a way for the researchers and others associated with a project to indicate their role in the project.
+According to the CRediT website, "CRediT is not designed to determine authorship but to provide more information about the specific contributions of authors" (emphasis in the original).